jottinger/yahrzeit/README.md

 (I was using Marhesvan, but then realized that when I thought of it, it was as "Cheshvan."
-A TODO is to make it so month names are customizable such that you can use whichever spellings you prefer instead of relying on my inconstent and non-normalized transliterations.)
+A TODO is to make it so month names are customizable such that you can use whichever spellings you prefer instead of relying on my inconsistent and non-normalized transliterations.)

 For Adar, the number is included; thus, "Adar 5" will not match, but "Adar I 5"